 Charlie's brother, Sam, dies in a car crash that Charlie survives.
-Charlie is given the gift of seeing his dead brother, but when the girl he falls in love with's life is at risk, he must choose between his girlfriend and his brother.
+Charlie is given the gift of seeing his dead brother and others who he has lost such as his friend who died in the military, but when the girl he falls in love with's life is at risk, he must choose between his girlfriend and his brother.

 Jason has just been dumped, but he didn't even realize they were going out.
 Meanwhile, Mikey's wife has just asked him for a divorce, and perpetually single Daniel is still single.
 The three best friends are determined to stay single together and just have fun.
 But then Jason meets Ellie who just might be perfect for him, Daniel starts to realize that his gal pal Chelsea might be perfect for him, and Mikey has always thought that his wife was perfect for him.
 The boys are going to have to juggle their single life with their romantic entanglements and it's going to get awkward.Written by

 Courtesy of Paracadute See more »

 10 of 15 people found this review helpful.